libseccomp-rs/libseccomp-rs/README.md

 ## Setup
-If you use the libseccomp crate with dynamically linked the [libseccomp library](https://github.com/seccomp/libseccomp), you do not need additinoal settings about environment variables.
+If you use the libseccomp crate with dynamically linked the [libseccomp library](https://github.com/seccomp/libseccomp), you do not need additional settings about environment variables.

 However, if you want to use the crate with statically linked the library, you have to set the `LIBSECCOMP_LINK_TYPE` and `LIBSECCOMP_LIB_PATH` environment variable